Sonukumar-lab/mini-event-platform/README.md

 * Express.js
 * MongoDB + Mongoose
 * JWT Authentication
+* Multer
+* Cloudinary
+* Deployment: Render

 ---

 ## Authentication & Security

 * User Sign Up & Login implemented using **JWT (JSON Web Tokens)**
-* Protected routes for creating, editing, deleting events
+* Protected routes for authenticated users
 * Only event creators can edit or delete their own events
+* Secure access control enforced on backend APIs

 ---

 ## Event Management Features

 Authenticated users can:

 * Create events with:
   * Title
   * Description
   * Date & Time
   * Location
   * Capacity
-  * Image Upload
+  * Image Upload (Cloudinary)
-* View all upcoming events on the dashboard
+* View all upcoming events
+* View detailed event pages
-* Edit/Delete only events created by them
+* Edit or delete only events created by them
-* View full event details with image and attendee list

 ---

-## RSVP System (Capacity & Concurrency Handling)
+## RSVP Capacity & Concurrency Handling

-### Business Rules Implemented

-* A user can join an event only once
-* Event creators cannot RSVP to their own events
+To prevent overbooking during simultaneous RSVP requests, the backend uses atomic MongoDB update operations.

+- The event document stores an array of attendee user IDs.
+- RSVP requests use conditional queries to ensure:
+  - The user is not already in the attendee list.
+  - The current attendee count is less than the event capacity.

+MongoDB's atomic update guarantees that only one request can succeed when capacity is nearly full, preventing race conditions.

+This ensures:
+- No duplicate RSVPs
+- No capacity overflow
+- Concurrency-safe event joining

+---

+## Image Upload & Media Handling

-* Event capacity is strictly enforced
+* Event images are uploaded using **Multer**
-* Overbooking is prevented even under concurrent requests

-### Concurrency Solution (Important)

-To prevent race conditions (e.g., multiple users trying to join the last available slot), an **atomic MongoDB update** is used:

-* `findOneAndUpdate()`
-* `$expr` with `$size` to check current attendees count
-* `$push` to add attendee in the same operation

-This ensures that capacity validation and RSVP insertion happen in **one single atomic database operation**, making the system concurrency‑safe.
+* Images are stored securely on **Cloudinary**
+* Images render correctly in production
+* Scalable and production-ready media handling

 ---